YuchanJeong/old_blog/content/posts/Studies/React/Next.js-LC-1.md

 By library, we mean React provides helpful functions to build UI, but leaves it **up to the developer where to use** those functions in their application.

-### 3. What is NextJS?
+### 3. What is Next.js?

-> [NextJS](https://nextjs.org/docs/getting-started) is a `React framework` that gives you building blocks to create web applications.
+> [Next.js](https://nextjs.org/docs/getting-started) is a `React framework` that gives you building blocks to create web applications.

-By framework, we mean NextJS handles the tooling and configuration needed for React, and provides additional structure, features, and optimizations for your application.
+By framework, we mean Next.js handles the tooling and configuration needed for React, and provides additional structure, features, and optimizations for your application.

 ## From JavaScript to React